ChrisVine/chez-simple-sockets/README.md

 the open-fd-input-port, open-fd-output-port and open-fd-input/output-port procedures.
-The last of those would be useful for sockets, except that chez scheme's port implementation has the infortunate feature that a port opened and used for both reading and writing via the port's buffers must be seekable (that is to say, its underlying file descriptor must have a file position pointer).
+The last of those would be useful for sockets, except that chez scheme's port implementation has the unfortunate feature that a port opened and used for both reading and writing via the port's buffers must be seekable (that is to say, its underlying file descriptor must have a file position pointer).
 For ports representing non-seekable read/write file descriptors such